manjeetshrestha/Grokking-Algorithms/README.md

 # Grokking-Algorithms

-## Implementing exercises of grokking algorithms book using javascript
+Implementing algorithms mentioned in "Grokking Algorithms: An illustrated guide for programmers and other curious people" by Aditya Bhargava using javascript